 - chipotle powder

-What are some other ways we can use this smoky cashew butter?
+What are some other ways we can use this smoked cashew butter?
 Share your ideas in the comments!

 - 2 cups organic raw cashews